What is central bank digital currency?

 Central bank digital currency (CBDC) is money that a country’s central bank can issue.
 It’s called digital (or electronic) because it isn’t physical money like notes and coins.
 It is in the form of an amount on a computer or similar device.

 The Bank of England is the UK’s central bank and together with HM Treasury, we are looking closely at the idea of a central bank digital currency for the UK.
 If we introduced one, we’d call it the digital pound.

 How is a CBDC different to cryptoassets (also known as cryptocurrency)?

-Cryptoassets are issued privately.
-Whereas a CBDC is issued by a country’s central bank and backed by its government, which makes it a .
+Firstly, cryptoassets are issued privately.
 If anything goes wrong with a cryptoasset, there’s no central bank or government that can step in.

-The value of a cryptoasset is volatile.
+Secondly, the value of a cryptoasset is volatile.
 It can go up or down quickly in a very short space of time.
 This isn’t ideal when making payments.
-A CBDC is different and would be reliable and retain its value over time.
-For example, £10 of a UK CBDC would always be worth the same as a £10 note.
+If we decided to issue them, digital pounds would be stable and retain their value over time.